Bling comes to smartphones as makers target China's wealthy

-HONG KONG (Reuters) - Fancy a smartphone with a sapphire crystal screen, or one encrusted with precious stones?
+HONG KONG, March 1 (Reuters) - Fancy a smartphone with a sapphire crystal screen, or one encrusted with precious stones?

 Taking aim at consumers with deep pockets, Vertu - a former unit of Finland’s Nokia Oyj - is among just a few of the companies that have come up with niche handsets with swanky features to help customers stand out from crowds of more plebeian phones.